 Community Concerns/Exchange of Information

-Gail Gadsden, chairperson of the Education Committee, called the roll and a
+Ms. Gail Gadsden, secretary, called the roll and a quorum was

 Amendments to the Agenda